AX-MMD/kk-scene-timeline-info/README.md

 - **`no_subfolder`**:
   If `false`, subfolders will be treated as scene collections, and each subfolder will be assigned the author name and the total duration.
+  Individual scenes will still have their own information.
+  Default: `true`

   .